 Dialectical Behavioral Therapy (DBT) is a form of Cognitive Behavior Therapy that focuses on the development of skills to help individuals to live in the moment, cope healthily with stress, regulate emotions, and improve relationships with others.
 DBT has been found effective in treating a number of issues including anxiety, depression, bipolar disorder, substance use issues, self harm, and personality disorders.
 DBT can help individuals to identify self defeating thoughts, manage intense emotions, and build skills to live their most meaningful life.

 How I can help

-As an intensively trained DBT therapist I can teach you several skills in all the modules of DBT.
+As an intensively trained and leading DBT therapist in Fort Lauderdale, I can teach you several skills in all the modules of DBT.
 My individual approach to DBT therapy allows your treatment experience to be a combination of talk therapy and skill building.
 Weekly DBT therapy sessions will enhance your ability to improve your mood, manage your overwhelming emotions, be more present and aware in your life, and improve your overall relationships.

 What Will I Learn in DBT Therapy?

 Mindfulness skills will teach you to focus on the present or “live in the moment" by doing "one thing at a time".
 You will learn to pay attention to what's going on inside of you (thoughts, feelings, sensations, impulses) as well as what's outside of you (what you see, hear, smell, and touch).
 These skills will help you to slow down so you can focus on healthy coping skills in the midst of emotional pain.
 Mindfulness can help you to stay calm and avoid engaging in automatic negative thought patterns and impulsive behavior.